-Road trips are synonyms with summer, it gets us Outside Suburbia, whether that is outskirts of Dallas on the country roads or somewhere in Europe.
+Road trips are synonyms with summer, it gets us Outside Suburbia, whether that is the outskirts of Dallas on the country roads or somewhere in Europe.
 We have gotten lost in Andalusia before, went chasing after lavender in Provence one summer and drove around the ring round in Iceland last summer.
-This summer we decided to visit the pristine Austrian and Swiss Alps and came up with a 2 week itinerary that covered the some of the best of route, at least for a first time trip… we are so enamored with this region: the mountains, the windy roads along the clear streams, the pretty villages on the foothills of gloriously green mountain ranges with window boxes covered with blooms.
+This summer we decided to visit the pristine Austrian and Swiss Alps and came up with a 2 week Austria & Switzerland road trip itinerary that covered the some of the best of Alps, at least for a first time trip… we are so enamored with this region: the mountains, the windy roads along the clear streams, the pretty villages on the foothills of gloriously green mountain ranges with window boxes covered with blooms.
 The grass on the Alps is a shade of green so pure and shimmers gold when the sun hits it, we were jealous of the cows and sheep grazing away happily with no care in the world.

 We were driving from Ascona, Switzerland to Zermatt while D who was busy being our DJ for the trip, exclaimed “Dad we are in Italy” – we had no plans on driving through Italy!
 But sure enough, the unmanned border crossing sign confirmed we were driving through one of my favorite countries.
 We had to stop for some Cappuccino and Gelato – because as you know – when in Italy you got to have some… We scheduled two or three days in the mountains of Austria and Switzerland each, to simply enjoy the fresh air and the peaceful mountain scenery – to maybe go on some hikes, have a picnic and enjoy the quiet and recharge our batteries.
 Some cities we just stopped for a meal, if we had more time we could have easily spent days if not weeks in each location enjoying the local cuisine and getting lost in the small roads lined with cafes and sweet homes.
 We flew into Vienna where we picked up our BMW from Sixt Rent A Car.
 We love Sixt (Save up to 10% on car rental in Europe) because you can not only rent a luxury car, but you can rent it for almost the same price as economy cars.
 Sixt has become one of our favorite car companies after we had rented a Cadillac on our recent trip to Napa.
 Sixt was originally started in Germany over 100 years ago and has recently made its launch in the US.
 They now have over 4,000 locations in over 105 countries making it the largest premium rental car company!